Concordia Orchestra Commissions & The New Dimension Fund

 - Jeff Held orchestrated K. Lee Scott's "Have You Not Known?", which was originally scored for organ, brass quartet, choir, and congregation.

-- Alex Guebert '10 composed an original setting of the hymn "We All Are One in Mission" for the Concordia Wind Orchestra and congregation.
-Alex is now working on a master's degree in composition at Cal State Long Beach.
+- Alex Guebert '10 composed an original setting of the hymn "We All Are One in Mission" (KUORTANE) for the Concordia Wind Orchestra and congregation.

 - Michael Burkhardt composed an original setting of the hymn "Lord You Call Us As Your People."
 The hymn text was written by Concordia professor, Rev. Dr. Steven P. Mueller '86, on the occasion of the inauguration of President Kurt J. Krueger.
 Burkhardt, who is internationally known as a church music composer, organist, and clinician, was commissioned to compose this setting for the Concordia Wind Orchestra, choir, and congregation.